Master's Degree Program in Clinical Research

 - Established relationship with a research mentor at UCSF, defined as a faculty member in either of the Schools of Medicine, Nursing, Pharmacy, or Dentistry.
 Scholars already at UCSF should have this established by the time of application.
 Those who are applying from outside UCSF should have this established by the beginning of the program.
 Applicants applying from outside UCSF are encouraged to identify and contact UCSF research mentors on their own or, after acceptance into the program, may request assistance from the TICR Program to help them identify a research mentor.

-- For scholars who are primarily based in other training programs at UCSF, supervisor's assurance that at least 70% of time will be available August through May to divide between the activities of this program and the conduct of the trainee's clinical research projects.
+- For scholars who are primarily based in other training programs or positions at UCSF, supervisor's assurance that at least 70% of time will be available August through May to divide between the activities of this program and the conduct of the trainee's clinical research projects.

 - Affirmation of the Professional Conduct Statement (signed during orientation).